equinor/radix-platform/public-site/site/docs/topic-concepts/index.md

 ## Default alias

 Each application can have one specific component in one specific environment set as the _default alias_.
-This component is assigned a domain name in the format `[application].app.radix.equinor.com` and assigned a certificate which can be used as the public URL for accessing the application.
+This component is assigned a domain name in the format `[application].app.radix.equinor.com` and assigned a certificate.
+This domain can be used as the public URL for accessing the application.

 The default alias is configured by the [`dnsAppAlias` setting](../reference-radix-config/#dnsappalias) in the `radixconfig.yaml` file.